rodrigobalazs/rodrigobalazs/README.md

 ## Hi there 👋

-I am a Java backend developer with over 8 years of professional experience across diverse industries including Social Media, Automotive, Logistics, and Mobile.
+I am Java backend developer with over 8 years of professional experience across diverse industries including Logistics, Social Media, Automotive and Mobile.
 In addition, I have more than 7 years of hands-on experience as a Magento 2 / PHP developer delivering e-commerce solutions.
 <br/><br/>
 This is my github portfolio which contains a couple of personal repositories/projects mostly related to Java/Spring.
 Hope you find these examples useful to share / reuse.